vmxdev/xenoeye/STEP-BY-STEP.md

 The collector does not support GeoIP, but if you have some kind of database (for example, MaxMind), then you can make a geographic monitoring object using IP lists.

 Create a file `/var/lib/xenoeye/iplists/REGION` and put all the IP addresses of the desired region there.
 After that, it will be possible to create monitoring objects that will contain only incoming / outgoing traffic of the region.

+Another way to use GeoIP is to load the lists into the DBMS and replace IP addresses with country/region names in reports.

 ### Detect spam-bots and ssh-scanners